lux-org/lux-widget/README.md

 # Installation

 To use Lux, you should also have the [lux-api](https://github.com/lux-org/lux#quick-installation) also installed.
-If you are using JupyterLab, make sure you have [NodeJS])(https://nodejs.org/en/) installed as well.
 The Lux Jupyter widget can be installed through PyPI:

 ```bash
     pip install lux-widget
 ```

-To install and activate the Jupyter notebook extension:
+To use Lux in a [Jupyter notebook](https://github.com/jupyter/notebook), activate the notebook extension:

 ```bash
     jupyter nbextension install --py luxwidget